700+ Revision Questions

 Articles

-The life is the UK test is based on everything outlined in the handbook, Life in the United Kingdom: A guide for new residents.
+The life in the UK test is based on everything outlined in the handbook, Life in the United Kingdom: A guide for new residents.
 Once you know the information in the handbook, you can pass the test.

 Here's a quick summary of what's in the handbook and what type of questions/topics to expect on the official test.